yamaokayuki20/TradingAgents/README.md

 ```

 You can also adjust the default configuration to set your own choice of LLMs, debate rounds, etc.

+The default configuration uses `gpt-5` for deep reasoning and `gpt-4o-mini` for quick analysis, but you can customize these values as needed.

 ```python
 from tradingagents.graph.trading_graph import TradingAgentsGraph